Peetee06/dart_mcp_test_tool_bug/BUG_REPRODUCTION.md

 The Dart MCP server's `run_tests` tool runs ALL tests in ALL files for the given roots, even when the "paths" parameter specifies only a subset (e.g., a single file).

 ## Test Setup
-This project contains two test files:
+This project contains two simple test files:
+- `test/test_a.dart` - Contains a test named "Test from test_a.dart"
-- `test/fast_test.dart` - A test that completes immediately
+- `test/test_b.dart` - Contains a test named "Test from test_b.dart"
-- `test/slow_test.dart` - A test that takes 5 seconds to complete (uses `Future.delayed`)

 ## How to Reproduce

 ### Expected Behavior
-When running tests with `paths` set to only `test/fast_test.dart`, only that file should run, completing in < 1 second.
+When running tests with `paths` set to only `test/test_a.dart`, only that file should run, and you should see only one test: "Test from test_a.dart".

 ### Actual Behavior (Bug)
-When running tests with `paths` set to only `test/fast_test.dart`, both test files run, causing the test suite to take ~5 seconds (the duration of the slow test).
+When running tests with `paths` set to only `test/test_a.dart`, both test files run, and you'll see both tests in the output:
+- "Test from test_a.dart"
+- "Test from test_b.dart"

 ### Steps to Reproduce
 1. Use the Dart MCP `run_tests` tool with:
    - `roots`: `[{ "root": "file:///Users/petertrost/dev/dart_mcp_test_tool_bug" }]`
-   - `paths`: `["test/fast_test.dart"]`
+   - `paths`: `["test/test_a.dart"]`

-2. Observe that both `fast_test.dart` and `slow_test.dart` run (you'll see print statements from both)
+2. Observe that both `test_a.dart` and `test_b.dart` run (you'll see both test names in the output)

-3. The test execution takes ~5 seconds instead of < 1 second, indicating the slow test is also running

 ### Verification
-You can verify the bug by checking the console output:
+You can verify the bug by checking the test output:
-- If only `fast_test.dart` runs: You'll see "Fast test started" and "Fast test completed" only
+- If only `test_a.dart` runs: You'll see only "Test from test_a.dart"
-- If both run (bug): You'll see print statements from both files, and the execution time will be ~5 seconds
+- If both run (bug): You'll see both "Test from test_a.dart" and "Test from test_b.dart" in the output